nathangeffen/Useful-scripts-and-utilities/README.md

 This script counts the characters, words, words in sentences, sentences, paragraphs and mean words per sentence in the selected Emacs region.
 To execute it, highlight the region of interest, press M-x and run text-statistics.

-#### Known bugs

-This is actually a more correct version than the Python textstats.py (see above) but it is impracticably slow on large selections.
+This is actually a more correct version than the Python textstats.py.
+It is also quite fast.
+It takes fewer than 10 seconds to process a file with just under 150,000 words on an i3.
+A typical book only has 60,000 to 100,000 words.
+The Python version is significantly faster though, processing the same file in 1.5 seconds and giving nearly identical results, despite its bugs.

 # Copying and modifying